NYC Travel Tips: 21 Things to Know Before Visiting New York

 4. Use the Subway

-The NYC subway can feel chaotic at first, but once you get the hang of it, it’s by far the fastest and most budget-friendly way to get around.
+The New York subway can feel chaotic at first, but once you get the hang of it, it’s by far the fastest and most budget-friendly way to get around.
 It runs 24/7, covers all boroughs, and costs just a few dollars per ride.

 You don’t even need to buy tickets anymore – just tap your credit card or phone at the turnstile.
 It’s super convenient.